 Of course, this also depends on the intensity of your workout.
 Walking on a treadmill puts about the same pressure on your joints as a workout on an elliptical.

-Always consult a doctor or personal trainer if you have personal questions about your particular situation.
+Please note: always consult a doctor or personal trainer if you have questions about your particular situation.

 You can burn extra calories by holding the arm poles.
 This way you will target your lower-body as well as your upper body.